 From here, near Syntagma square area, your tour of Athens begins at about 08:45am.

-As the bus passes in front of top Athens’ attractions, the professional tour guide talks about the historical importance of this glorious city.
+As the bus passes the top Athens’ attractions, the professional tour guide talks about the historical importance of this glorious city.
 You pass by the Greek Parliament building with the Tomb of the Unknown Soldier (this was the first palace of Greek King Otto in 1834), the all marble Stadium, where the first modern Olympic Games in 1896 were held followed by driving on Panepistimiou Avenue and the so called trilogy of Athens: The old University, the National Library and the Academy, 3 beautiful neoclassical buildings, built by the Bavarian architects that Otto’s father, king Ludwig of Bavaria, (1825-1848), brought with him to Greece.
-See the gigantic temple of Olympian Zeus — completed in the 2nd c, AD, and Emperor Hadrian’s Arch, before you arrive at the masterpiece that everybody admires: the Acropolis witrh its monuments.
+See the gigantic temple of Olympian Zeus — completed in the 2nd c, AD, and Emperor Hadrian’s Arch, before you arrive at the masterpiece that everybody admires: the Acropolis with its monuments.

 Stroll up to the site that served as the citadel, and walk around the buildings as you hear about its glorious days during the 5th c.
 BC.
-Explore the Acropolis on foot, see the glorious Parthenon and the other highlights, such as, the Propylaea, the Temple of Athena Nike, the Erechteion with the karyatides.
+Explore the Acropolis on foot, see the glorious Parthenon and the other highlights, such as, the Propylaea, the Temple of Athena Nike, the Erechtheion with the Karyatides.
 Take advantage of the free time and explore the rest of the site independently.

 So, after the end of the guided tour you are allowed to stay and explore the museum on your own.
 Walk around the spectacular Parthenon Hall with the incredible sculptures.
 See its incredible friezes, and the other archaeological exhibits.
 Wander around in the galleries.
 There are more than 4,000 ancient objects to view and admire.